-^{} Models are supplied with a Flush Island Trim; however, see Warning concerning spacing behind the range when using the range with the Flush Island Trim.
+^{} Models are supplied with a Flush Island Trim; however, see Warning on page 1 concerning spacing behind the range when using the range with the Flush Island Trim.

 Remove all packaging materials and temporary labels from oven and cooktop.
 Please, recycle the packaging material as all THERMADOR[®] packaging is recyclable.